Self-organisation in cellular automata with coalescent particles: qualitative and quantitative approaches: Introduction

 Even though cellular automata have been introduced by J. Von Neumann~\cite{VonNeumann}, the impulsion for their systematic study was given by the work of S. Wolfram~\cite{Wolfram84}.
-He instigated a systematic study of \emph{elementary} cellular automata, which are the cellular automata defined on the alphabet $\{0,1\}$ with radius $1$ (there are $2^{2^3}=256$ such cellular automata and each of them is associated a number $\# n$).
+He instigated a systematic study of \emph{elementary} cellular automata, which are the cellular automata defined on the alphabet $\{0,1\}$ with radius $1$ (there are $2^{2^3}=256$ such cellular automata; to each of them we associate a number $\# n$).
 In particular he proposed a classification according to the observation of the space-time diagrams produced by the time evolution of cellular automata starting from a random configuration.

 One of these classes corresponds to a particular form of self-organisation: from a random configuration, after a short transitional regime, regions consisting in a simple repeated pattern emerge and grow in size, while the boundaries between them persist under the action of the cellular automaton and can be followed from an instant to the next.
 Therefore their movement (time evolution) can be defined inductively, and in this case we call these boundaries \define{particles}.
-In the simplest case, these particles evolve at constant speed and are annihilated when colliding with other particles; however, they can sometimes exhibit a periodic behavior or even perform a random walk, and the collisions may give birth to new particles following some more or less complicated rules.
+In the simplest case, these particles evolve at constant speed and are annihilated when colliding with other particles; however, they can sometimes exhibit a periodic behaviour or even perform a random walk, and the collisions may give birth to new particles following some more or less complicated rules.